LedgerHQ/nanopass-chrome-ext/README.md

 ## Installation

 Download the [packed extension zip file nanopass-chrome-ext.zip](nanopass-chrome-ext.zip).
-Go to [chrome extensions manager](chrome://extensions/) and drag-and-drop the zip file there.
+Go to chrome extensions manager at `chrome://extensions/` and drag-and-drop the zip file there.

 ## Contributing